gardener/landscaper/docs/proposals/helm-manifest-deployer-ordering.md

 ### Deleting all Resources

 In the current deletion process only objects deployed by the chart are removed.
-This is also the default behavaviour for the new approach.
+This is also the default behaviour for the new approach.

 You can change this behaviour by specifying `seletor.all=true` and all objects of that type are removed.
-We could later extend the selector by rules for namespaces, labels, object names etc.
+We could later extend the selector by rules for namespaces, labels, object names etc. to allow more elaborated deletion rules.

 ##### Example: delete resources outside the chart